Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 Digital Reporting

-In Hungary, there are no specific B2C, B2B, or B2G e-invoicing rules, as they are neither mandatory nor voluntary; taxpayers can exchange them voluntarily.
-However, there is a specific type of reporting in Hungary called real-time reporting.
+In Hungary, there are no specific mandatory B2C, B2B, or B2G e-invoicing rules.
+Nonetheless, since 2019, all public entities have been required to receive and process structured e-invoices.
+Therefore, businesses may voluntarily exchange e-invoices for B2G transactions.
+Additionally, there is a particular type of reporting in Hungary called real-time reporting.

 Local Businesses